 The Performance Expectations posted on the Michigan Department of Education website provide a useful way to access the Michigan Science Standards.
 Not so.
 Those documents where created for board approval, not for instructional planning.
 The Next Generation Science Standards website associates the Performance Expectations with colored Foundation Boxes that provided the elements from the NRC Framework from which the Performance Expectations were derived.
 There are other very useful things there such as mouse over interactivity that helps with interpretation.

 The Performance Expectations (PE) can be handled like our retiring GLCE's and HSCE's.
 Not so.
 The NGSS PE’s should be thought of as culminating, high level 3 dimensional performance descriptors that reflect competencies developed over a significant endeavor to understand a science topic through a diverse set of collaborative investigations and effective meaning making experiences.

 The titles of the elements of the NGSS speak for themselves.
 Not really.
 There is much more to the Science and Engineering Practices, Disciplinary Core Ideas and Cross Cutting Concepts that what their brief titles may lead you to presume.
 It is only through the Framework document that these can be correctly understood.

 Now is the time to fully replace the GLCE's and HSCE's with the Michigan Science Standards (NGSS).
 Not fully.
 Now IS the time to infuse the Science and Engineering Practices and Cross Cutting Concepts into instruction, as learning objectives and in close association with content.
 However, Michigan will be using a 5 year transition plan at the end of which the new Michigan Science Standards will be the target of statewide assessments.
-The timeline has some uncertainty at this time, but can be considered using this presentation file used at the various presentations made to provide a community review.

 III.
 Common Core Standards for ELA